Introduction to Obsolescence Management- White Paper

 As for what savings you could make, there is little historical research on losses due to software obsolescence issues.
 Companies tend to be secretive when they are hit by these issues, especially if there have been cyber security breaches, for fear of damaging their reputations.
 However, there is some research being carried out currently, so we may be able to have a better understanding of potential savings in the future.

-You should carry out obsolescence management of your software components as well as your hardware components.
-This should be done using the same management process, in line with the obsolescence management standard IEC 62402.
+You should carry out obsolescence management of your software components as well as your hardware components using the same management process, in line with the obsolescence management standard IEC 62402.

-Software becomes obsolete when changes can no longer be supported.
-This obsolescence can be managed by:
+Software becomes obsolete when changes are no longer supported.
+You can manage your obsolescence by:

 - Adding software components to your Bill of Materials.